 Electrical installations are tested and certified to be in good working condition following testing and commissioning procedures prior handing over to the building owner.
 Hence the possibility and incidence of electrical fires in a new building is relatively low.
 However, the electrical installations will subsequently deteriorate due to wear and tear.
 Performance and safety of electrical equipment can be maintained if such installations are serviced, repaired and inspected regularly.
 In essence, well-maintained electrical installations will serve to minimise any likelihood of electrical fires.

 Electricity Supply Act 1990, Regulation 110(3) requires an installation other than domestic installation to be checked and tested by a competent person at least once in every five years or at any time as directed by the Director General of Electricity Supply.
 Regulation 110(4) requires protective relay and device of an installation to be checked, tested and calibrated by a competent person at least once in every two years, or at any time as directed by the Director General of Electricity Supply.
 On top of that, Regulation 67 requires a minimum of one inspection per month by a competent person for an installation not exceeding 600 Volts.
-For installation exceeding 600 Volts but not exceeding 11,000 Volts, a minimum of two inspections per month by a competent person is required.
+For installation exceeding 600 Volts but not exceeding 11,000 Volts, a minimum of two inspections per month by a competent person is necessary.
+As for an installation exceeding 11,000 Volts but not exceeding 132,000 Volts, a minimum of four inspections per month by a competent person is required.
 All these regulations provide the basic guidelines for buildings in Malaysia to maintain and service their electrical installations routinely so as to ensure safe and proper use thereby minimizing incidence of electrical fires.